Reading Time: 3 Minutes

-Compliance Statement deadline for Healthy Homes has been moved to December 2020
+Compliance Statement Deadline for Healthy Homes has Moved

 The change means that the requirement for a Landlord Statement of Compliance to be provided with all new, varied or renewed tenancy agreements (unless the agreement is fixed term and ending prior to 1 July 2021) has been delayed.
 However the overall deadline for all private residential properties to meet the full list of regulations has not changed and remains at 1 July 2021.